Introduction

 Approach 1: Fixed-size windows

-The simplest approach is to split the text every N words, with some overlap between chunks.
+The simplest approach.
+Split the text every N words, with some overlap.

 def chunk_fixed(text, chunk_size=500, overlap=50):